 Perform duties similar to other Congressional staff by applying your experience in technology to a variety of work, including:

-- Researching relevant policymaking (on issues like encryption, health IT, privacy, cyber/data security and many others)
+- Researching relevant policymaking (on issues like encryption, autonomous vehicle regulations, health IT, government hacking, privacy, open data, cyber/data security and many others)

 - Helping educate Members and staff about these issues